Show my Apple Watch shortcuts

 Works well from the Shortcuts widget or using Siri when you want to set up a new Automation.

-Opens a specified Pages document of your choice.
-Works well for your current in-progress doc.
+Opens a specific spreadsheet in the Numbers app.
+Works well for your current in-progress document.

 Get way deeper into Shortcuts – become a member.